 However, if your ducts have heat loss, they won’t circulate warm air as effectively.
 An HVAC specialist can add insulation to your ductwork to keep the warm air from escaping through the attic and ensure the system can warm the building evenly.2

 6. Take advantage of ceiling fans

 Ceiling fans can be just as beneficial in the winter as they are in the summer.
 Nearly every ceiling fan will have a switch that allows you to change the direction that the blades spin.
 In summer, they should be moving counterclockwise.
 In winter, you can set them to spin clockwise to help circulate heated air that gets trapped around the ceiling.
 This can improve your airflow, help clean out stale air, and keep your building evenly warmed.
 However, if you have the fan set too high, you may start to feel cold air underneath it.3

 7. Hire a professional for routine maintenance

 Regular maintenance can help lower your winter heating costs and save you money by extending the lifespan of your central heating equipment.
 An HVAC specialist can clean and lubricate your system, check the electrical connections and safety equipment, and recommend ways to improve the performance to keep your home or building more comfortable.
 These steps should be taken once a year, ideally in the fall before you expect to run your heater daily.

 Simpson Sheet Metal offers residential and commercial heating repair and maintenance programs that can provide a safe, comfortable environment for your family or employees.
-We are a family business that has offered custom residential and commercial HVAC installations and maintenance in the Santa Rosa area for over 30 years.
+We are a family business that has offered custom residential and commercial HVAC installations and maintenance for over 30 years.
+We are proud to provide HVAC services and repairs in Santa Rosa and the greater Bay Area.
 Contact us today to learn more about how we can help.